 The Public Broadcasting Preservation Fellowship (PBPF) supports students enrolled in non-specialized graduate programs to pursue digital preservation projects at public broadcasting organizations around the country.
 The Fellowship is designed to provide graduate students with the opportunity to gain hands-on experiences in the practices of audiovisual preservation; address the need for digitization of at-risk public media materials in underserved areas; and increase audiovisual preservation education capacity in Library and Information Science graduate programs around the country.

-Over the course of the Fellowship, each Fellow will inventory, digitize, and catalog a small collection of audiovisual media; generate technical and preservation metadata; and process the digital files for ingest into the American Archive of Public Broadcasting.
+Over the course of the Fellowship, each Fellow inventories, digitizes, and catalogs a small collection of audiovisual media; generates technical and preservation metadata; and processes the digital files for ingest into the American Archive of Public Broadcasting.
 The Fellows will collaborate with a Faculty Advisor at their university to document their work in a 3-5 page handbook and video demo.
-The Fellowship will also support a digitization station at each university for the use of the Fellows and future students enrolled at the universities.
+The Fellowship also supports a digitization station at each university for the use of the Fellows and future students enrolled at the universities.

 For more information about what being a Fellow entails, visit About the Fellowships.

 For more information about our partners and how to apply, visit Project Partners.

 For more information about applying for EBSCO Scholarships in Audio-Visual Preservation and Archiving at the University of Alabama School of Library and Information Studies, visit the University of Alabama website.